Ameren Illinois Announces Pricing Of Green First Mortgage Bonds Due 2051 And First Mortgage Bonds Due 2023 - News Break

 Ameren Illinois Announces Pricing Of Green First Mortgage Bonds Due 2051 And First Mortgage Bonds Due 2023

 ST. LOUIS - Ameren Illinois Company, a subsidiary of Ameren Corporation (NYSE: AEE), announced yesterday the pricing of a public offering of $350 million aggregate principal amount of 2.90% first mortgage bonds due 2051 at 99.583% of their principal amount and $100 million aggregate principal amount of 0.375% first mortgage bonds due 2023 at 99.975% of their principal amount.
-The transactions are expected to close on June 29, 2021, subject to the satisfaction of customary closing conditions, Continue Readingwww.riverbender.com
+The transactions are expected to close on June 29, 2021, subject to the satisfaction of customary closing conditions, and are not contingent upon each other.www.riverbender.com